smarthomeNG/plugins/user_doc.rst

 - `ssl`: True or False => True will add "https", False "http" to the URLs in the plugin
 - `verify`: True or False => Turns certificate verification on or off.
 Typically False
 - `call_monitor`: True or False => Activates or deactivates the MonitoringService, which connects to the FritzDevice's call monitor
-- 'call_monitor_incoming_filter': Filter only specific numbers to be watched by call monitor
+- `call_monitor_incoming_filter`: Filter only specific numbers to be watched by call monitor
-- 'avm_home_automation': True or False => Activates or deactivates the AHA Interface to communicate with HomeAutomation Devices,
+- `avm_home_automation`: True or False => Activates or deactivates the AHA Interface to communicate with HomeAutomation Devices,
-- 'log_entry_count': Number of Log-Messages, which will be displayed.
+- `log_entry_count`: Number of Log-Messages, which will be displayed.
-- 'webif_pagelength': Number of items being listed in a web interface table per page by default.
 - `instance`: Unique identifier for each FritzDevice / each instance of the plugin

 Alternativ kann das Plugin auch manuell konfiguriert werden.